poorna-c/Settings-Configurations/README.md

 ### Windows - Permanently Disable Cortana.
    Cortana is Microsoft AI System.
 This is not so intellegent to work with and also consume your system RAM.
 Disable it can save you some RAM.
+Follow the steps in the file to disable cortana permanently.
+(It can be reversable for your future use).